caoymg/RecSys-Note/Adversarial/Adversarial Training/notes on FM-RT.md

 **2.1 Problem Formulation**

-- model the recommendation problem as binary classification (the label is {1, -1}) whose input data is binary.
+- model the recommendation problem as binary classification (the label is {1, -1}) whose input data is binary.
 The perturbation we considered is to change the 0 components of input features to 1 which is closer to the reality.

 - Since the fields of input features usually contain specific semantics, directly modifying the fields may change the semantics of the instance.